 Power Creep.
-A fully-upgraded 2d6 weapon-the largest die size-is equal to the control to within one decimal place, showing that the upgrade system doesn't exceed magical weapons at the top end.
-In addition, there is an with increasing relative improvement (against the baseline) for weapons with a smaller damage die, which helps to incentivize their use.
+A fully-upgraded 2d6 weapon-the highest average damage-is equal to the baseline to within one decimal place, showing that the upgrade system doesn't exceed magical weapons at the top end.
+In addition, there is an increasing relative improvement for weapons with lower average damage, which helps to reward and incentivize their use.

 Great Weapons.
-A fully-upgraded 1d12 weapon provides higher average damage than a 2d6 weapon thanks to a stronger synergy with the brutal tag.
-This presents an interesting choice to the player: a higher initial damage (2d6) or a higher final damage (1d12).
-Furthermore, the maul has gained the new siege property (if you are using the new weapon properties presented in chapter 1) and also has access to the flanged upgrade, offering an attractive option for additional cost.
+A fully-upgraded 1d12 weapon possesses higher average damage than an equivalent 2d6 weapon due to stronger synergy with the brutal tag.
+This presents the player with an interesting choice: higher initial damage (2d6) versus higher average final damage (1d12).
+Furthermore, the 2d6 maul benefits the new siege property (if you are using the new weapon properties) and also has access to the flanged upgrade-offering an attractive option at an additional cost.

 Glaive, Halberd, and Pike.
-These weapons can match a greataxe for a final additional cost of 4,000 gp.
+These weapons can match a greataxe for an additional cost of 4,000 gp.
 Functionally, this is 4,000 gp for the reach property at the finish line, which is fine.

 Ranged Weapons.
-Blowguns and darts are significantly weaker than the baseline, but gain exclusive access to powerful types of special ammunition presented in chapter 1.
-Bows and crossbows are also weaker, but this is likewise accounted for by the availability of special ammunition.
-In all cases, the lower upgrade cost is offset by the cost of ammunition.
+Blowguns and darts are significantly below the baseline, but gain exclusive access to powerful new types of special ammunition.
+Bows and crossbows are also below the baseline, and are likewise accounted for by the availability of special ammunition.
+In both cases, the lower total cost of upgrading is offset by the additional cost of ammunition.

 Daggers.
 Daggers benefit from an exceptional relative increase over the baseline thanks to exclusive access to the saw-toothed tag.
 This is personal taste, but its always bothered me that the iconic dagger is so mechanically suboptimal for a rogue.
-This closes the gap to the rapier subsantially without the need for an errata, and gives the dagger a unique flavor.
+This closes the gap to the rapier subsantially without the need for an errata of official material, and also provides the dagger with some unique flavor.